-Located a short distance from Margaret River, Stage 2 takes you north to the picturesque start / finish venue of Leeuwin Estate.
-The perfect host for the days racing and relaxing.
+Just a short trip up the road from Margaret River, Stage 2 will start and finish at the picturesque Leeuwin Estate.
+The perfect host for some riding and relaxing.

-Set off in your allocated wave, leaving Leeuwin Estate and heading south on a new section of course down to Jarrahdene.
-The day’s course takes maximum advantage of the amazing trail network that snakes through Boranup Forest and includes trails that you will not forget.
-2 Pints of Guinness, Emu Drive, Tunnel Run, 3 Rocks, Lord of The Rings, The Quarry, and finally… Highway to Hell.
+Riders will start amongst the vines, and heads south along back roads and the old rail trail before hitting the spectacular Boranup Forest.
+Sweet flowing single trail will greet the riders for the next 20km through one of the most beautiful locations in the south-west.
+The course takes maximum advantage of the amazing trail network that snakes through Boranup Forest and includes names that you will not soon forget; Emu Drive, Tunnel Run, 3 Rocks, Lord of The Rings, The Quarry, and finally… Highway to Hell.

-At approximately 63kms in total distance with 575 meters gained, stage 2 is one of the longer stages but one of the fastest and most enjoyable, with plenty of sweet, flowing single track and endless coastal views.
+At approximately 72kms in total distance with 620 meters gained, stage 2 is the longest stage but one of the fastest and is super-fun, with plenty of sweet, flowing single track and endless coastal views.

-Pros will take around 2.3 hours, and with all the riches on offer at the finish line, we don’t expect many on course beyond the 5 hours mark.
+The front end of the field will take around 2.5 hours, and with all the riches on offer at the finish line, we don’t expect many on course beyond the 5.5 hours mark.